 The report is by the former Department of the Environment and Energy and the COAG Energy Council.

-In 2018-2019, COAG Energy Council funding was provided to pilot a national version of the Victorian Residential Efficiency Scorecard (Scorecard) tool in capital cities (Adelaide, Brisbane, Canberra, Hobart, Perth and Sydney).
+In 2018-2019, the former COAG Energy Council provided funding to pilot a national version of the Victorian Residential Efficiency Scorecard (Scorecard) tool in capital cities (Adelaide, Brisbane, Canberra, Hobart, Perth and Sydney).

 A customised version of the Scorecard was developed for tropical climate zones across northern Australia.
 It was adjusted to include key features that are important to tropical housing design, such as ventilation, shading, roof colour and ceiling fans.